Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 If you visit during the day, you can enjoy XOXO’s brunch menu of avocado toast, acai bowls, veggie burgers and extravagant loaded croissants.
 Plus there are plenty of colourful coffees, teas, and vegan smoothies to pick from too.

-Those of you with a sweet tooth can also enjoy the cafe’s mouthwatering selection of cakes, crepes, waffles, and shakes up until they close at 10pm Sun-Thurs and midnight Friday and Saturdays!
+Those of you with a sweet tooth can also enjoy the cafe’s mouthwatering selection of cakes, crepes, waffles, and shakes up until they close at 10pm Sun-Thurs and midnight Friday and Saturday!

 Other pink places in London you’ll want to visit